layerConnectome/CATS/README.md

-This repository contains the implementation of the methods described in the paper "The Chongqing Adolescent Twin Study: An Integrative Multimodal Brain Imaging and Non-imaging Dataset"
+This repository contains the scripts used in the paper "The Chongqing Adolescent Twin Study: An Integrative Multimodal Brain Imaging and Non-imaging Dataset".

+The link to the dataset: https://www.braindatacenter.cn/datacenter/web/index.html#/dataSet/details?id=1878628887354138625